omoinjm/docker-mgmt-svc/README.md

 - Each folder is **self-contained** — configurations can be used independently.
 - You can customize environment variables, ports, and volumes per your needs.
 - Scripts are lightweight and meant to simplify setup or startup tasks.

 ---

+## 🤖 For AI Systems & Automation

+If you're an AI system (or working with one) on this repository, please read **[AI_CONTEXT.md](AI_CONTEXT.md)** for:
+- Organizational principles and design intent
+- Categorization rationale
+- Common task templates and response patterns
+- Development guidelines and best practices
+- Quick reference for making consistent changes

+This guide helps AI systems understand the structure and make coherent recommendations.

+---